thebigG/JobFunnel/readme.md

 One browser tab should open up for your job application.
 This job will be marked as "archive" in the csv master_list.

+You can ask for help on all options for easy_apply from the command line:

+	funnel easy_apply --h